 Gap Year Awards

-Each year, the Exeter Branch supports a number of Gap Year students who are spending time teaching English.
+Each year, the Exeter branch supports a number of gap-year students who are spending time teaching English.
 We are pleased to welcome home Hayley Redman, who recently visited Thailand.
-Her report below:
+Her report is below.

 Teaching in Thailand

 In 2015 I took part in a TEFL internship in Kanchanaburi, Thailand.
 I taught in a primary Coke secondary school in a small, developing village away from Thailand’s busy tourist hubs.

 Today is the day!
 On a rather drizzly, grey Thursday morning I leave London for Bangkok.
 This is only my second time out of Europe and only my third time flying!
 At the airport, I find a fellow volunteer who is on my flight and we start chatting about our expectations of Thailand which helps calm the pre-departure nerves.
 When we arrive into Bangkok, after several hours at an overcrowded immigration hall, we are transferred to Ayutthaya to meet the rest of the volunteers for some in-country training.
 I am surprised by the diversity of the group, whilst most are 18-30 year-old British girls, there are also South Africans, Italians and Americans to name but a few, and a few volunteers are well over 50!